Skip to content

 1. Identify repetitive, time-consuming tasks

-The first step of sales process automation is to find one to two sales tasks that are the most time-consuming and easily automated.
+The first step of sales process automation is to find one to two tasks that are the most time-consuming and easily automated.

 Here are some ways to find these tasks: